 8 & 9.
 Add tomato puree and salt.
 Continue to cook till the moisture reduces and oil is seen on the sides of the pan.

 11 & 12.
-Turn the flame to medium and add the spice powders red chili powder, kashmiri red chili powder, coriander powder, cumin powder, chicken masala.
+Turn the flame to medium and add the spice powders red chili powder, Kashmiri red chili powder, coriander powder, cumin powder, and chicken masala.
 Mix well and saute till oil separates.

 13. Turn the flame to low and add the paste.
 Give a good mix.
 Prevents curd from curdling.

 14 & 15.
-Turn the flame to medium and saute till oil separates.
+Turn the flame to medium and saute till the oil separates.